15 Green Flags in Relationships That Feel Weird When You Grew Up in Chaos

 The Hero Role in Addiction: Unveiling Hidden Struggles in Relationships and Healing

 Addiction changes family dynamics in profound ways.
 One common role that emerges in these families is the "hero."
 This role often falls on a family member who tries to maintain stability and protect others from the chaos caused by addiction.
-Understanding the hero role helps reveal how addiction affects relationships and why healing requires attention to these hidden struggles. !
-Eye-level view of a young person sitting alone on a bench in a quiet park What Is the Hero Role?
+Understanding the hero role helps reveal how addiction affects relationships and why healing requires attention to these hidden struggles.
+What Is the Hero Role?
+The hero is usually the family member who takes on responsibility beyond the

 2 min read